-You can ask the 400,000+ members about any subject you want to know more about, or you can just lurk.
+You can ask the 600,000+ members about any subject you want to know more about, or you can just lurk.
 The subreddit is all about advice from those who have come before you.

 The sidebar lists several other interesting educational subreddits like r/FrugalLearning if you want to pick up skills without spending a bucketload of money.

 Use the search box to find discussions around your topic of interest.
 You can also lurk efficiently by sorting the threads to the “Top” of all time.
 You might be amazed that most of us want to learn how to stop procrastinating!